Last updated on : 01 Jul, 2025

 In cases of B12 deficiency, it’s generally recommended to avoid foods that may hinder B12 absorption or interfere with its utilisation, like highly processed and refined foods and alcohol.

 To naturally enhance B12 absorption, you can focus on certain dietary and lifestyle factors.
-Consuming foods rich in B12, such as animal products, fortified plant-based foods, and seafood, can help increase absorption.
-Pairing B12 rich foods with sources of folate, such as leafy green vegetables, can also support absorption.
+Consuming foods rich in B12, such as animal products, fortified plant-based foods, and seafood, can help increase the absorption of this vitamin.
+Pairing vitamin B12-rich foods with sources of folate, such as leafy green vegetables, can also support absorption.

 No specific juice is known to boost vitamin B12 levels directly.
 Vitamin B12 is predominantly found in animal-based foods, so incorporating those into your diet is the most effective way to increase your B12 levels.
 However, consuming juices rich in vitamin C, such as orange juice, can indirectly support B12 absorption.